Men’s Health Erectile Dysfunction: Understanding Causes and Effective Solutions

 This may not be the breakthrough that you were hoping for, but these words are true.
 You are not alone in going through this.

-Many others will deal with this like you have, you may even not know that the adults you know now could have been bullying victims.
+Many others will deal with this as you have, you may even not know that the adults you know now could have been bullying victims.

 You are not the problem, this is not your fault.
 You did not ask for this to happen and you are not doing anything to rile them up, they are this way, and you got caught in their crosshairs.